 It’s also fine to take a packed lunch and there are heaps of shaded areas scattered around to enjoy your picnic.

-Best time for visiting Krka National Park
+Best time to visit Krka National Park

 While Krka NP is unique and has something special to offer visitors in every season, my favourite time to visit touristy places is during the shoulder season.